zestsoftware/zest.releaser/doc/source/uploading.rst

 Since version 6.0, we always use twine_ for uploading to the Python Package Index, because it is safer: it uses ``https`` for uploading.
-Since version 4.0 we already prefered it if it was available, but it is now a core dependency, installed automatically.
+Since version 4.0 we already preferred it if it was available, but it is now a core dependency, installed automatically.

 .. _twine: https://pypi.org/project/twine